The Divine dream is so much greater than the Church.

-Bringing life to the city is the task of every believing community.
-Until the city experiences life the Church has not fulfilled her mandate.
-In the future you can expect to see churches move from focussing on individual transformation to a gospel that is big enough for the whole city.
+Bringing life to the city is the task of every believing community. the Church has not fulfilled her mandate until the city experiences life.
+In the future you can expect to see churches move from focussing on individual transformation to a gospel big enough for the whole city.
 The Church of the future will make visible the beauty and glory of God throughout the entire city.
 She will do so by moving beyond the building and giving her life compassionately, generously, creatively and resiliently to lead the city into life.
 In the future expect to see churches fight for life at the heart of the city.

 The Church of the future will move from doing evangelism to leading the city into life.

 Jesus didn’t evangelise the masses, he brought life to cities.
 Many times we have confused bringing life to the city with 'taking our cities for God.'
-Churches don’t take their city for God, they lead the city into life through generous hope.
+Yet, Churches don’t take their city for God, they lead the city into life through generous hope.
 They learn how to wash the feet of their city; bending low for fresh grace and finding it in the face of the lost, lowest and least.
-The focus of churches in the future will not be to conquer cities but rather to create environments that love the city back to life and health.
+The focus of churches in the future will not be to conquer cities, but to create life-giving environments that love the city back to health.

-Expect churches in the future not to focus on winning people for Jesus or leading people to Jesus, instead they will love people with Jesus and allow his glorious generous life to spill into them.
+Therefore, expect churches in the future not to focus on winning people FOR Jesus or leading people TO Jesus, instead they will love people WITH Jesus and allow his glorious generous life to spill into them.
 'In him is life' and that life lights up our cities causing them to come alive in every way.
 Expect the Church of the future to learn how to wash the feet of its city!

 The Church of the future will move from working ON the city to working WITH the city.

 Expect churches of the future to build bridges rather than walls, partnering together with other agencies and churches to supply the destiny of the community.
 Expect them to be increasingly connected with the life of the city and increasingly committed to bringing life to the city.
 And doing it together!
-Expect the Church of the future to throw parties for single parents, tackle domestic violence, serve schools, provide volunteers for other agencies.
+Expect the Church of the future to throw parties for single parents, tackle domestic violence, be at the centre of adoption, serve schools, provide volunteers for other agencies.
 Expect them to work with local councillors and politicians, teachers and doctors, people of all faiths and none, in order to create a better city.

 The Church of the future will move from ministry centres to compassionate hubs.

-It is easier to have ministry centres but expect the Church of the future to operate more as compassion hubs: Places where, (among other things), the poor are fed and clothed, people receive medical attention, the indebted are released.
+While it's easier to have ministry centres, expect the Church of the future to operate more as compassion hubs: Places where, (among other things), the poor are fed and clothed, people receive medical attention, job centres are created and the indebted are released.
 Expect compassionate churches to be frequently out of their depth and occasionally somewhat out of control.
 They will intentionally and increasingly structure for honour rather than control.
 They will be known for providing dignity rather than operating efficiently.

 The Church of the future will move from ministry activity to spiritual authority thus rewriting the story of the city.